 Challenge coins are a tradition like none other.
-They are one of the most unique traditions in the United States military.
+They are a unique traditions in the United States military.
 Every branch of the military presents challenge coins to commemorate service, acts of courage, promotions, and other special occasions.
 A great tradition endures the test of time, and challenge coins have indeed done that.
 They have been a part of two world wars, the collapse of the Soviet Union, the Vietnam conflict, and the death of Osama Bin Laden.

 These days even Presidents are in on the tradition, as Presidents from Bill Clinton to Joe Biden have all minted their own challenge coins.
 Presidential coins are often presented as a gift to soldiers and foreign envoys.
 Challenge coins carry special meaning for members of the military.
 They represent special milestones, missions, accomplishments, and more.
 For those who go above and beyond in their duties, challenge coins are an honor that showcases a special moment in their career.